DORA Enforcement Active — Regulatory Assessments Underway

 Actions to Undertake

-Develop and implement risk management controls: Establish technical and administrative controls, such as encryption, access controls, regular security audits, and monitoring tools, to mitigate risks from third-party services.
+Develop and implement risk management controls: Technical and administrative controls including encryption, access controls, and monitoring.

-Establish SLAs that enforce security and resilience standards: Include provisions for uptime, incident response times, data protection, and compliance.
-SLAs should also outline penalties for non-compliance.
+Establish SLAs enforcing resilience standards: Include provisions for uptime, incident response, data protection, and compliance penalties.

-Set up continuous monitoring mechanisms: Implement tools and processes to continuously monitor service provider performance, adherence to SLAs, and emerging risks.
+Set up continuous monitoring: Tools and processes to monitor service provider performance and emerging risks.

-Regular due diligence and audits: Conduct regular audits to verify the provider's compliance with security standards, contractual obligations, and regulatory requirements.
+Regular due diligence and audits: Verify compliance with security standards and contractual obligations.

 Deliverables